Redditor Kicks Out His Son Because He Earns Way More Than Him But Doesn't Want to Pay His Half of the Bills

 Economic Stress and Family Dynamics

 The financial tensions within families can often lead to significant emotional distress and conflict.
-A financial psychologist points out that money is frequently a source of anxiety, influencing familial relationships and individual well-being.
+Money is frequently a source of anxiety, influencing familial relationships and individual well-being.
 Research indicates that financial disagreements are among the top stressors in relationships, often leading to feelings of resentment and inadequacy.
 Understanding the psychological impact of financial stress can help families develop healthier communication patterns regarding money management.

 "Home crypto mining is just inefficiently converting electricity to crypto"